 |Xfinity Preferred TV||200|

 There are a few useful facts to know before you even begin your comparison of cheap cable companies.

-- The FCC requires that all cable companies offer a basic tier of service.
+The FCC requires that all cable companies offer a basic tier of service.
 This is the most inexpensive package and typically includes local broadcast networks like NBC, ABC, and CBS, along with the PEG access channels (public, educational, and governmental).

-- While cable providers are required to offer the basic set of channels, they don't always list this option on the website.
+- While cable providers are required to offer the basic set of cable channels, they don't always list this option on the website.
 You may have to call to request the lowest tier plan in order to get truly cheap cable.